punkhomov/ktor-client-rate-limit/README.md

 ```

 ## What are default rules?
+_NOTE: The rules are applied in accordance with the order in which they are added.
+For example, a `default()` rule added first will take precedence over all others, making them unreachable._

 ### Filtering
 First, you need to filter your requests.
 For that, you can use "matching" methods or a ``select`` method in more complex matching cases.